ciena-frost/bunsen-tutorial/README.md

 The above screenshot shows how easy it is to get a functioning form but it doesn't look as nice as we'd like.
 This is where bunsen views come into play.

-Lets go ahead and update our signup template to pass a view into the `frost-bunsen-form` component:
+Let's go ahead and update our sign up template to pass a view into the `frost-bunsen-form` component:

 *app/templates/signup.hbs*